ryanantonydunn/nextjs-starter/README.md

 ⚠️ Warning: if you want to use SASS with this setup then the following instructions won't work as of the time of writing.
 SASS will require a webpack 4 compiler and a separate config.

-To set up run `npx sb init` and run `npm run storybook` to see the basic setup with examples.
+To set up run `npx sb init --builder webpack5` and run `npm run storybook` to see the basic setup with examples.

 When creating stories here, I recommend co-locating the story alongside the component eg: `src/components/atoms/button/index.stories.tsx` and not using the standard `src/stories` folder.
 Optionally you can remove this folder if you don't want the examples cluttering it up.